 The captain nodded.
 “I think I’ll go looking for our missing engineer,” he said with a frown.
-“If he didn’t make it to the Infirmary, he’s probably in his quarters.”
+“If he didn’t make it to Sickbay, he’s probably in his quarters.”
 He looked over the drawing layouts and gestured to them.
 “Do you understand all that?” he asked.
-Merlin was no stranger to working on ship systems, but sometimes engineering schematics were a little beyond his comprehension.
+Merlin was no stranger to working on ship systems, but sometimes engineering schematics were a little foreign to his comprehension.

 “Most of it,” Max admitted.
 “What I don’t understand, I’ve been cross-referencing with the other books we have here.”

 “Wouldn’t it be faster using the computer?
-I think he has all that information already loaded into the VIP system.”
+I think he has all that information already loaded into the VIS system.”

 “He does, but I wanted to spread everything out where I can see it better and take notes.”

 “Well, good luck, Max.
 I’d assign someone else to help you work on the problem, but it seems most everyone else is out sick; I’ve got to help Samantha prepare meals for everyone, or I would help you myself.”

 The canine youth looked puzzled.
 “Everybody’s sick?” he asked.
 “Is that what Tanis calls an epi… epidermic… uh?”

 “Epidemic,” Merlin corrected.
 “He doesn’t think so, but he’s giving everyone inoculations for it anyway.
 He’ll probably be down to give you a dose later.”

 “Needle, I’m afraid,” Merlin replied as he rubbed his hip.